-Engagement at Volunteer Sites: 50%
+• Engagement at Volunteer Sites: 50%

-Service projects (field placements) will be done in La Fortuna.
-Students will be placed into teams under the assignment of a service site coordinator (this is a UAlbany Graduate Student or Faculty member who is assisting Dr. Asselin with the course).
-Students are to work closely with the service site coordinator on their field placement for the day.
-Students, working in teams that report directly to the service site coordinator (the Graduate Assistant or Faculty Leader) are expected to spend from three to eight hours at the two service sites on a daily basis while in Costa Rica for a total of approximately thirty-two hours of service abroad.
-Projects will be assigned to each team on a daily basis.
+Students will spend anywhere from three to eight hours at the two service sites on a daily basis while in Costa Rica for a total of approximately thirty-two hours of service abroad.
 Their willingness to engage in at-times laborious tasks as assigned by service site coordinators is crucial.
 Failure to participate in projects will negatively impact students' successful completion of the service program.